LEGOPurpleBrick/PurpleBrick/README.md

 *For these games, it's highly recommended to use [Brickbench](https://github.com/BrickBench/BrickBench) instead.

+PurpleBrick will only support the current newest version of each game, however in addition to this it also supports:
+* QA versions of LEGO The Lord of the Rings, LEGO Marvel Super Heroes, LEGO Star Wars: The Force Awakens.
+* The oldest version of LEGO Star Wars: The Force Awakens (29 June 2016).
+Please note that while hooking PurpleBrick to older versions of other games will be successful, it will not give expected results.

 As the development of PurpleBrick progresses, more and more games will be better supported by it.

 # Installation
-In order to install PurpleBrick, head over to the [releases](https://github.com/Siedemnastek/PurpleBrick/releases) and download the installer from the latest release.
+In order to install PurpleBrick, head to the [releases](https://github.com/Siedemnastek/PurpleBrick/releases) and download the installer from the latest release.
 Once it gets downloaded, open the installer and follow the instructions on screen to install the program.

 Upon finishing installation, a shortcut for PurpleBrick will be placed on Your Desktop, as well as the Programs Menu.

+PurpleBrick has a built-in auto-updater, when a new version is available, you will be notified upon opening the program.

-Please note: PurpleBrick only works for 64 bit Windows Systems.
+Please note: PurpleBrick only works for Windows Systems.

+# Troubleshooting
+.NET 8.0 is required to run PurpleBrick, it should install itself during the installation process of PurpleBrick, in case it doesn't, you can find it [here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).

+If PurpleBrick fails to hook into a supported game, or some features that should be operational are not, please ensure:
+* The name of the executable of the game is what it should be (example: doesn't have "unpacked" next to it's name if Steamless was used).
+* You are running an un-modded version of the game.
+* You are running the newest available version of the game.

+In the event of any program crashes, bugs or other glaring issues, please contact Siedemnastek on Discord.